raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

-Great effort, you have created validation checks to ensure your users complete all the form fields to create their superhero.
-Next, you will create a toggle switch that will allow your users switch between light and dark mode.
+Great effort, you have created validation checks to ensure the user completes all the form fields to create their superhero.
+Next, you will create a toggle switch that will allow the user to switch between light and dark mode.